KrishnenduGhosh/TB/README.md

         keywords = "Video lecture augmentation, Off-topic concept identification, MOOCs, Concept similarity, Community detection, Retrieval and re-ranking"
     }
 --->
-The module on retrieving questions is discussed in details in our paper 'Using Re-Ranking to Boost Deep Learning Based Community Question Retrieval' available at https://dl.acm.org/doi/pdf/10.1145/3106426.3106442.
+The module on retrieving questions is discussed in details in a paper 'Using Re-Ranking to Boost Deep Learning Based Community Question Retrieval' available at https://dl.acm.org/doi/pdf/10.1145/3106426.3106442.

     @inproceedings{ghosh2017using,
     author = {Ghosh, Krishnendu and Bhowmick, Plaban Kumar and Goyal, Pawan},